Triangle Chapter, American Wine Society

 Overall Impression (2 points)

-As you examine and drink a wine, you score each category above
+As you examine and drink a wine, you score each category above from zero to

-rated 18-20 are considered Extraordinary, 15-17 Excellent, and 12-14 Good.
+considered Excellent, and 12-14 Good.

-At most of our tastings, we distribute copies of the chart and
+At most of our tastings, we distribute copies of the chart and urge its use

-urge its use by attendees (but this is not mandatory).
-We collect the
+by attendees (but this is not mandatory).
+We collect the charts at the end

-charts at the end of the tasting to summarize results and report back to all
+of the tasting to summarize results and report back to all attendees.
+We

-hone your appreciation for the subtleties between different wines.
+appreciation for the subtleties between different wines.

 Hints for Using the Chart